uvasrg/uvasrg.github.io/src/content/post/crysp2021.md

 tags = ["adversarial machine learning", "privacy-preserving machine learning", "differential privacy", "videos"]
 +++

-I gave a talko on [_When Models Learn Too Much_](https://crysp.uwaterloo.ca/speakers/20210329-Evans) at the University of Waterloo (virtually) in the CrySP
+I gave a talk on [_When Models Learn Too Much_](https://crysp.uwaterloo.ca/speakers/20210329-Evans) at the University of Waterloo (virtually) in the CrySP
 Speaker Series on Privacy (29 March 2021):

 <center>